-On July 23, 2015, the Company issued \$375 million in aggregate principal amount of 7.0% senior notes due 2023 ("Senior Notes") pursuant to the indenture, dated as of July 23, 2015 (the "Indenture"), at an issue price equal to 100.0% of the aggregate principal amount of the Senior Notes.
-The Senior Notes are guaranteed by all of the Company's direct and indirect restricted subsidiaries other than immaterial subsidiaries, CC-Reno and the Silver Legacy Joint Venture.
-CC-Reno, LLC and the Silver Legacy Joint Venture will become guarantors upon receipt of the requisite gaming approvals expected to occur in May 2016.
+On July 23, 2015, the Company issued \$375.0 million in aggregate principal amount of 7.0% senior notes due 2023 ("Senior Notes") pursuant to the indenture, dated as of July 23, 2015 (the "Indenture"), at an issue price equal to 100.0% of the aggregate principal amount of the Senior Notes.
+The Senior Notes are guaranteed by all of the Company's direct and indirect restricted subsidiaries.
+CC-Reno, LLC and the Silver Legacy Joint Venture became guarantors in June 2016 upon receipt of the required gaming regulatory approval which occurred in May 2016.
 The Senior Notes will mature on August 1, 2023, with interest payable semi-annually in arrears on February 1 and August 1 of each year.